+Table 3.
+Separately-priced features available with Infoprint Manager Server (continued)

 Table 6.
-Separately-priced features available with Infoprint Manager for Windows (continued)

-SAP Print Feature A business enterprise can use the SAP Print Feature to print to Infoprint Manager for AIX.
+Separately priced realares available with imophilit wanager server (continued) Print-On-Demand Feature (LCD4-1918) Print-On-Demand is the commercial print option available with Infoprint Manager for AIX.
+With this support you can obtain: Infoprint's Impositioning assist feature Mergedoc application for merging variable data into PostScript documents Personalized Print Markup Language (PPML) transform, which is an emerging XML-based data stream that can include PDF, PostScript, TIFF, and JPEG objects.
+The PPML transform converts PPML data into AFP data for printing on the Infoprint Color 130 Plus printer.
+Infoprint Manager Server (Basic).
+Infoprint Submit for Macintosh.
+Infoprint Submit Express for Windows.
+Infoprint Submit for Windows.
+Advanced Security/Scalability Feature (LCD4-1920) This feature allows Infoprint Manager for AIX users to implement Distributed Computing Environment (DCE) Version 3 Release 1, which provides enhanced security and scalability for your Infoprint Manager distributed application on your AIX system.
+SAP Print Feature (LCD4-1921) A business enterprise that uses SAP can use this print feature to print to Infoprint Manager for AIX.
 The SAP Print Feature contains the sap2afp transform for converting both Advanced Business Application Programming (ABAP) data and Output Text Format (OTF) data to AFP for printing, the SAP OMS (Output Management Support) Callback support for obtaining enhanced status from print jobs, and the SAPconnect support for both sending and receiving faxes on a SAP R/3 system.
-Page Printer Formatting Aid (PPFA) Feature PPFA allows users of IBM's Advanced Function Presentation (AFP) products to create form definitions and page definitions on a variety of different operating systems.
+Page Printer Formatting Aid (PPFA) Feature (LCD4-5575) PPFA allows users of IBM's Advanced Function Presentation (AFP) products to create form definitions and page definitions on a variety of different operating systems.
 These definitions specify how pages of printed output are formatted and how the printer should handle the physical sheets of paper.
 Using PPFA, you can turn unformatted z/OS or ASCII line data into highly effective documents without making changes to the application program.
-Workgroup Printer Engine This is required to install and use Infoprint-driven printers that print within a range of 0 to 49 pages per minute.
-Low Speed Printer Engine This is required to install and use Infoprint-driven printers that print within a range of 50 to 89 pages per minute.
-Medium Speed Printer Engine This is required to install and use Infoprint-driven printers that print within a range of 90 to 116 pages per minute.
-High Speed Printer Engine This is required to install and use Infoprint-driven printers that print 117 pages per minute or faster.
+Infoprint DBCS Font Downloader Feature (LCD4-5584) The Infoprint DBCS Font Downloader is a utility for downloading double-byte PostScript fonts from a Macintosh system to Infoprint Manager.
+Japanese PostScript Feature (LCD4-5576) This feature allows users of Infoprint Manager to print the Kanji fonts required by PostScript.
+Fax Line Feature (LCD4-5577) Infoprint Fax can support from one to fifteen additional fax lines.
+Note: This feature can only be used on an AIX 4.3.3 operating system.
+Workgroup Printer Engine (LCD4-5579) Required to install and use Infoprint-driven printers that print within a range of 0 to 49 pages per minute.
+Low Speed Printer Engine (LCD4-5580) Required to install and use Infoprint-driven printers that print within a range of 50 to 89 pages per minute.